-Obviously as a reaction to this attitude, magicians kept their talents a closely guarded secret and remained in the oblivion.
+Obviously as a reaction to this attitude, magicians kept their talents a closely guarded secret.

-Re-emergence happened during the 16th century and this time the magicians decided to call themselves as entertainers whose sole purpose was to entertain the audience and earn renown as well as a living in return.
+Re-emergence occurred during the 16th century and this time the magicians decided to call themselves entertainers whose sole purpose was to entertain the audience and earn renown as well as making a living.

-Different varieties of magic were thus invented and card magic was one of them - such was the fascination of people with this form of magic that it has endured till this date and is tried by one and all.
+Different varieties of magic were thus invented and card magic was one of them - such was the fascination of people with this form of magic that it has endured until this date and is tried by everyone.

 The History of Card Magic was formed.

 Trying card magic requires a bit of guidance and tutorial commences by teaching the learner the different ways of gripping the cards.

 The first sleight of hand which is taught is the overhand or the false shuffle in which the emphasis is on controlling the cards.

 This is followed by other sleights like blind cuts, glimpse and forcing cards wherein the spectator selects a card which the magician wants them to select even if it appears to be a free choice.